EDI Frequently Asked QuestionsHow do I request new EDI suppliers?

 The document 'Referencing a PO on an EDI invoice' details the process.

 I have not received an expected EDI invoice?

-Coordinate with the EDI vendor to be sure they have established your account so agencies may order from them.
-Once the account number has been assigned and established by the vendor.
+Coordinate with the EDI supplier to be sure they have established your account so agencies may order from them.
+Once the account number has been assigned and established by the supplier.
 Please coordinate with your agency EDI administrator to obtain your appropriate Origin Code, and submit your request to Greg Miller at (614) 338-4741 or e-mail at email@example.com

 How do I look up my account numbers and/or Origin Codes on the ECAC table?